miniflux/website/content/docs/installation.md

 Running the command above will run the migrations and sets up a new admin account with the chosen username and password.

 You could also use Docker Compose.
-Here an example of `docker-compose.yml` file:
+Here is an example of a Compose file:

 ```yaml
 services: